Antonio0402/Antonio.github.io/image_picker/README.md

     Take a picture option in the grid view Customizable UI and localizations
     Thumbnail support
-    Display image in a shap card with shadow
+    Display image in a shape card with shadow
     This is a part of an idea to design a beautiful carousle widget that display miultiple picture with animation and pagecontroller.

 ## Message